BobBuildTool/bob/doc/manual/extending.rst

 Path formatters
 ~~~~~~~~~~~~~~~

+Path formatters are responsible for calculating the workspace path of a
+package.
 There are three plugin hooks that override the path name calculation:

  * releaseNameFormatter: local build in release mode
  * developNameFormatter: local build in development mode